spdobest/KotlinWorld/COROUTINES.md

 **NOTE-** Kotlin Coroutines are like lightweight threads.
 They are lightweight because creating coroutines doesn’t allocate new threads.
 Instead, they use predefined thread pools, and smart scheduling.
 Scheduling is the process of determining which piece of work you will execute next.
 Just like a regular schedule.

 **NOTE:** Additionally, coroutines can be suspended and resumed mid-execution.
 This means you can have a long-running task, which you can execute little-by-little.
-You can pause it any number of times, and resume it when you’re ready again.
+You can pause it any number of times, and resume it spm.kotlin.world.when you’re ready again.
 Knowing this, creating a large number of Kotlin Coroutines won’t bring unnecessary memory overhead to your program.
 You’ll just suspend some of them until the thread pool frees up.

 ## Definition of Coroutines:
 A framework to manage concurrency in a more performant and simple way with its lightweight thread which is written on top of the actual threading framework to get the most out of it by taking the advantage of cooperative nature of functions.